dgnicholson/writing-samples/sample_API-reference.md

 # COVID-19 API
-Fetches data about COVID-19 from around the world, including the number of cases that are confirmed, critical, and total deaths.
+Provides data about COVID-19 from around the world, including the number of cases that are confirmed, critical cases, and total deaths.
 This data refreshes every 15 minutes.

-## COVID-19 Numbers by Named Country
+## COVID-19 numbers by country name
 `GET` /country/**{country}**

-Provides the latest data about COVID-19 for a named country.
+Fetches the latest data about COVID-19 for a named country.

 ### Request parameters